-Only those laws designating penalties for assaults that include "nurses" are reflected below:
+Only those state with laws designating penalties for assaults that include "nurses" are reflected below:

-Note: Penalties apply only to mental health personnel (KS); public health personnel (MS); emergency room personnel, which includes nurses (LA)
+Note: Penalties apply only to mental health personnel (KS); public health personnel (MS); emergency room personnel, which includes nurses (GA, LA)

 - OH also authorizes hospitals to post warnings regarding violent behaviors.

 - HI passed a resolution urging employers to develop and implement standards of conduct and policies for managers and employees to reduce workplace bullying and promote healthful and safe work environments.

 Joint Commission Standard LD.03.01.01 Leaders create and maintain a culture of safety and quality throughout the (orgnaization).

 A4.
 Leaders develop a code of conduct that defines acceptable behavior and behaviors that undermine a culture of safety.

 A5.
 Leaders create and implement a process for managing behaviors that undermine a culture of safety.